Finance & Operations

 1. Calculate what it costs for you to make a dish (a.k.a.
 Total Cost of Dish).

-Find out the prices of the ingredients in the dish in question and add them up to figure out how much one serving costs you to make.
+Find out the prices of the ingredients in the dish in question and add them up to figure out how much one meal costs you to make.

 Example: Chez Sandra serves a chocolate mousse as a special holiday menu item in December.
 The mousse has been selling very well, but Sandra is worried that the ingredients are too expensive – biting into her profit margins – for the mousse to become a permanent fixture on the menu.

-To figure out the mousse’s food cost percentage per dish, Sandra makes a list of the ingredients in her mousse: chocolate, cream, eggs, and sugar.
+To find out the mousse’s cost percentage per dish, Sandra makes a list of the ingredients in her mousse recipe: chocolate, cream, eggs, and sugar.

-She then divides the ingredient quantities in her recipe by the number of servings the recipe yields to figure out what quantity of each ingredient is needed to make just one serving of chocolate mousse.
-She finds out that one serving of chocolate mousse requires one ounce of chocolate, one-quarter cup of cream, half an egg, and two teaspoons of sugar.
+She then divides the ingredient quantities in her recipe by the number of servings the recipe yields to find out what quantity of each ingredient is needed to make just one serving of chocolate mousse.
+She finds out that one serving of chocolate mousse requires an ounce of chocolate, a quarter cup of cream, half an egg, and two teaspoons of sugar.

-Sandra then calculates how much each of these quantities costs.
+Sandra then calculates the food costs for each of these ingredients.
 Sandra buys four dozen eggs for $12 from her supplier.
-This means that half of one egg would cost 16 cents.
+This means that half of a single egg would cost 16 cents.

 Sandra calculates all of her other food costs and finds the Total Dish Cost for her chocolate mousse: